-Job Search Strategies That Actually Work in 2025
+Job Search Strategies That Actually Work

 The hiring market is different now.
 More applications, more AI screening, more competition for fewer roles.
-Here's what's actually working — and what to stop spending time on.
+Here's what's actually working, and what to stop spending time on.

 What's Changed in the Last Two Years